abdennebi/awesome-privacy-engineering/README.md

 * [Privacy in M&A Transactions: The Playbook](https://iapp.org/resources/article/privacy-in-ma-transactions-playbook/) - The playbook is directed to mergers and acquisitions (M&A) and privacy teams to help identify potential privacy-related issues.
 * [European Data Protection Supervisor Website Evidence Collector](https://github.com/EU-EDPS/website-evidence-collector) - The Website Evidence Collector tool automates the collection of evidence of personal data processing, such as cookies, or requests to third parties.
 * [European Data Protection Board Website Auditing Tool](https://code.europa.eu/edpb/website-auditing-tool/-/releases) - The Website Auditing Tool is used to collect evidence and generate reports regarding trackers that are being used by websites.
-* [webXray](https://webxray.org/) - webXray is a [command line tool](https://github.com/agilemobiledev/webXray) for analyzing webpage traffic and content, extracting legal policies, and identifying the companies which collect user data.
+* [webXray](https://webxray.org/) - webXray is a tool for legal and compliance professionals to find privacy violations on the web.
 * [GDPR Developer Guide](https://github.com/LINCnil/GDPR-Developer-Guide) - In order to assist web and application developers in making their work GDPR-compliant, France's Data Protection Agency, the CNIL, has drawn up a guide of best practices.
 * [Data Protection/Privacy Mapping Project](https://github.com/microsoft/data-protection-mapping-project) - Microsoft's Data Protection/Privacy Mapping Project facilitates consistent global comprehension and implementation of data protection with an open source mapping between ISO/IEC 27701 and global data protection and/or privacy laws and regulations.
 * [European Data Protection Board Guidelines 4/2019 on Article 25, Data Protection by Design and by Default](https://edpb.europa.eu/sites/default/files/files/file1/edpb_guidelines_201904_dataprotection_by_design_and_by_default_v2.0_en.pdf) - This document gives general guidance on the obligation of Data Protection by Design and by Default set forth in Article 25 in the GDPR.